GabrielNassinger/happy-wheels/README.md

 <a name="User+getProfile"></a>

 ### user.getProfile() ⇒ [<code>Promise.&lt;User&gt;</code>](#User)
-Fetches the user's profile on [totaljerkface.com](http://www.totaljerkface.com/).
+Fetches the user's profile on [totaljerkface.com](http://www.totaljerkface.com/) and applies it to itself.